Executive Mentors Experiential Learning Opportunities

 Our Executive Mentors are irreplaceable volunteers who shape the Executive Mentorship program into an incredible real-world learning experience for all Paseka School of Business students.
 Shown in the profiles below are samples of the many mentors that are available to be matched to students participating in the Executive Mentorship class.

 Students and mentors are matched by Paseka School of Business faculty through a multi-phased process which determines mutual career interests and scheduling availability.
-All Paskea School of Business majors are eligible to be matched because there are a variety of mentors who come from a range of backgrounds and are able to relate to Accounting, Business Administration, Finance, International Business, Management, and Marketing students.
+All Paskea School of Business majors are eligible to be matched because there are a variety of mentors who come from a range of backgrounds and are able to relate to Accounting, Business Administration, Business Analytics, Finance, International Business, Management, and Marketing students.